Caribbean Packing List: Essentials for a Tropical Vacation

 General

-• TSA-approved liquids bag: You don’t need to splurge on a liquids bag as long as it is TSA-approved (a specific size and clear).
-The product title or description will say if it is TSA-approved.
+TSA-approved liquids bag: You don’t need to splurge on a high-end liquids bag, as long as it is TSA-approved (a specific size and clear).

-• Travel containers: If you have travel-sized items, then you can just put them directly into your liquids bag.
-Otherwise, small travel containers to squeeze your liquids, creams, and gels into will be necessary.
+Travel containers: If needed, get small travel containers to squeeze your liquids, creams, and gels into.
 You can use inexpensive travel bottles that come with the liquids bag or splurge for the fancy, magnetic Cadence travel containers.

 Hygiene/Toiletries

-• Aloe: Even with diligent sunscreen application, the sun may still burn you.
-Having some aloe to lather on your burnt skin at the end of the day is a necessity!
+After Sun Gel: Even with diligent sunscreen application, you may still get sunburnt due to the strong UV in the Caribbean.
+Having some after-sun gel to lather on your burnt skin at the end of the day is a necessity!

-• Wet wipes: These are great to have for a variety of reasons.
-Aside from using wet wipes in the bathroom, they work well for wiping dirty/sticky hands when you don’t have access to a sink (follow with hand sanitizer), wiping down dirty surfaces, or even wiping your sweaty face (re-apply sunscreen after).
+Wet wipes: In addition to using wet wipes in the bathroom, they also work well for wiping dirty/sticky hands (followed by hand sanitizer), wiping down dirty surfaces, or even wiping your sweaty face (reapply sunscreen after).

 Beauty

-• Chapstick: Dr. Bronner’s is my go-to chapstick.
-It stays on for a long time, has a bit of shine to it, and doesn’t make my lips chapped when it wears off like some chapstick does.
-A good chapstick with SPF is great as well!
+Chapstick: Dr. Bronner’s is my go-to chapstick.
+It stays on for a long time, has a bit of shine to it, and doesn’t make my lips chapped when it wears off.

-• Tarte Lip Cremé: If some good chapstick isn’t enough, add a bit of color with Tarte’s moisturizing lip cremé!
-It’s my favorite lipstick and comes in multiple colors.
+Lip Gloss: If you want to add a bit of color, use Tarte’s moisturizing lip gloss!
+It’s my favorite gloss and comes in multiple colors.

 Tech to Pack for the Caribbean

-Aside from the main tech like your phone/charger, these are other techy things I recommend adding to your Caribbean packing list.
+Aside from the main tech like your phone/charger, this is a list of other techy things I recommend adding to your Caribbean packing list.

-• Universal adapter: The Caribbean uses multiple types of plugs — one of our hotels even had two different kinds!
-A universal adapter is perfect for the Caribbean since it’s compact and works with any type of plug.
+Universal adapter: The Caribbean uses multiple types of plugs — one of our hotels even had two different kinds!
+You’ll need a universal travel adapter to charge your devices.

-• Waterproof phone pouch: This isn’t necessary, but there is some incredible snorkeling in the Caribbean — especially in the Tobago Cays where there are tons of sea turtles!
-A waterproof phone pouch is perfect for bringing your phone into or near the water temporarily (not to be used as a regular, long-term phone case).
+Waterproof phone pouch: A waterproof phone pouch is perfect for bringing your phone into or near the water for snorkeling and fun underwater photos (not to be used as a regular, long-term phone case).

-• AirPods: The AirPods Pro have great noise canceling, which almost eliminates the loud noise from the plane.
+AirPods: The AirPods Pro have great noise canceling, which almost completely eliminates the loud noise from the plane or ferry.
 It makes it much easier to relax and even get some sleep.

 Miscellaneous Items to Pack for the Caribbean

-• Snacks: Having filling snacks on hand is great for long days of exploring or when a meal just isn’t satisfying enough.
-We didn’t love the food on St. Vincent and the Grenadines and granola/protein bars came in handy.
+Snacks: Having filling snacks, like protein bars, on hand is great for long days of exploring or when a meal just isn’t satisfying enough.